vaadin/vaadin-grid/vaadin-components-package/README.md

               var json = JSON.parse(xhr.responseText);

               // Use the returned data array directly as the data source
-              // (keeping all the data source items in the browser's memory) grid.data.source = json.results;
+              // (keeping all the data source items in the browser’s memory) grid.data.source = json.results;
             }
           }